drduh/YubiKey-Guide/README.md

 **Note** this works only for SSH agent forwarding.
 Real GPG forwarding (encryption/decryption) is actually not supported.
 See the [weasel-pageant](https://github.com/vuori/weasel-pageant) readme for further information.

+#### Use ssh-agent or use S.weasel-pegant

+One way to forward is just `ssh -A` (still need to eval weasel to setup local ssh-agent), and only relies on OpenSSH.
+In this track, `ForwardAgent` and `AllowAgentForwarding` may be involved.
+Otherwise they are of no use or even harm the forwarding.
+See [SSH Agent Forwarding](#remote-machines-ssh-agent-forwarding) for more info.

+Another way is to forward the gpg ssh socket, as described below.

 #### Prerequisites

 * Ubuntu 16.04 or newer for WSL